-This buttermilk potato bread recipe is a great way to use leftover mashed potatoes.
-It’s flavorful, moist, and fluffy on the inside with a golden-brown crust – perfect for sandwiches or toast!
+This buttermilk potato bread recipe is flavorful, moist, and fluffy on the inside with a golden-brown crust – perfect for sandwiches or toast!
+Use leftover mashed potatoes to make it even easier.

-My second batch of homemade bread was this Potato Buttermilk Bread recipe.
+My second batch of homemade bread was potato buttermilk bread.
 One slice and I was hooked!
-It was SO delicious and suddenly I didn’t mind the little bit of work that it took to make.
+It was SO delicious, and suddenly I didn’t mind the little bit of work that it took to make.

-However, what SOLD me on never buying store-bought bread again was this:
+However, what SOLD me on skipping store-bought bread was this:

 Unbleached enriched wheat flour, buttermilk, sugar, yeast, soybean oil, salt, water, wheat gluten, calcium propionate, monoglycerides, calcium sulfate, citric acid, soy lecithin, calcium carbonate, datem.